Nelsonkioko/Quotes/README.md

 # Quote
-This is an application where user can write quotes and delete them This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+This is an application where user can write quotes and delete them.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+## Author
+* Nelson Kioko

+## Project Description
+This is web application that allows wsers to write quotes

 ## Setup/Installation Requirements
-You will need a browser to run this site.
+You will need a browser to run this site because it entirely depends on a server.

 ## Development server